 Many of you reading this know me in real life.
 Maybe we grew up in the same small town or went to school or church together at some point.
 We might even be family.
 Others of you reading this “know me” because the internet has helped us find each other.
 Either way, I feel privileged to write and share and have it read by you.
 With that being said, I long for you to know why I’m here–why I’m spend money (self-hosted blogs aren’t free) and invest my time month after month to have a place to share my ordinary life with you.
 I really, really want you to know what makes my ordinary life (and yours), extraordinary.
 An experience I had recently reminded me.

-Several months ago I was invited to speak at the Metairie Baptist Church Annual Women’s Tea on April 11.
-I served as the Youth Minister there 21 years ago while in seminary.
+Some time ago I was invited to speak at the Metairie Baptist Church Annual Women’s Tea.
+I served as the Youth Minister there years ago while in seminary.
 This seemed like the perfect time for a family get-away and a bit of a homecoming.
 We were thrilled to introduce our children to the good food, good music, and great friends we found in that city.

 How Her Life Changed Mine

 For years I had the privilege of watching her live out her ordinary days of cooking, cleaning, mothering, planning, and serving.
 And it changed my life.
 I am a better wife, mother, friend, woman—because of her.

 As we reconnected via email in the days leading up the Tea I shared with her what her friendship had meant to me.
 There were several more hours of late night conversations at their home spent catching up on the last two decades.
 As we talked and laughed with my children gathered around (hers are all grown now), I was reminded all over again about the ripple effect of the lives we live.
 Who my children are today is due in part to the investment she made in my life years ago.
 And I am so thankful.

 I’m certain I don’t have enough words to express my gratitude to her (and many others) for the investment they’ve made in my life but I’ll never stop trying to pay it forward.